Aatamte/PyCxsim/README.md

 - Facilitating interactions: It processes agent actions, queries, and ensures smooth interactions between agents and artifacts.

 **Core Methods**:
-- `add_agent(agent: Agent)`: Adds an agent to the environment.
-- `add_artifact(artifact: Artifact)`: Adds an artifact to the environment.
-- `validate_agents()`: Ensures that all agents in the environment adhere to the required interface.
-- `validate_artifacts()`: Ensures that all artifacts in the environment adhere to the required interface.
-- `process_agent_turn(agent: Agent)`: Processes the actions and queries of a given agent during its turn.
+- `process_turn(agent: Agent)`: Processes the actions and queries of a given agent during its turn.
-- `run(close_on_end: bool = True)`: Initiates and controls the main simulation loop, processing each agent's turn in sequence.

 ### 2. Artifact